Sirius-AI-dev/chatgpt_miniapps/README.md

 [![MIT License](https://img.shields.io/badge/License-MIT-green.svg)](LICENSE)

 This repository contains ready-to-use UI template to run an own ChatGPT app.
+It contains the following useful data:
+1. React template of the ChatGPT app
+2. Utils to interact with window.openai
+3. Examples of all required MCP requests and responses.

 ## Requirements